SoySauceZhu/algs/resources/note.md

 Graham Scan:
 * Iterate through node in counter-clockwise.
 * Add the current node to vertices candidates.
-* Test recursively, if any candidates (expect current) create a 'right turn' with the current node, remove them from candidates.
+* Test recursively, if any previous candidates (expect current) create a 'right turn' with the current node, remove them from candidates.
-* The left is vertices of convex hull
+* The remains are vertices of convex hull

 ## Stability
 A stable sort preserves the relative order of items with equal keys.